kitajs/docs/recipes/migration.md

 # Migration

-Not allways you will start a new project with Kita, sometimes you will need to migrate an existing project to Kita.
+You may not always start a new project with Kita, sometimes you will need to migrate an existing project to Kita.
 This guide will help you to incrementally migrate your project to Kita.